Learn the maritime history of Portsmouth and the Seacoast.

 The Sawtelle Collection, memorializing local philanthropists Joseph and Jean Sawtelle, anchors the exhibit in the Montrone Family Exhibition Gallery.
 Joe Sawtelle spent a lifetime exploring, collecting, researching and teaching the maritime history of Portsmouth.
 An anonymous benefactor recently donated a selection of Sawtelle ship models depicting the flourishing ship-building tradition in Portsmouth to Strawbery Banke.
 Models, including the Raleigh (the centerpiece of the official Seal of the State of New Hampshire), Witch of the Wave, the Nightingale, and USS Kearsarge, give life to the sheer size and complexity of life aboard ship.
 Stoneware jugs from 1700s and 1800s shops offer insight on how goods like rum and molasses finally made it to domestic homes after a long journey.
 Navigational tools, including a Portsmouth-made quadrant, compass and sextant that set sail with Portsmouth ships, tell us how captains guided their vessels around the world and home again.
 Personal items, including a gold engraved mourning ring owned by Captain James Hickey, reveal imported social customs.
 Fine art portraits of Portsmouth-related ships, such as the Sarah Parker Rice, named by Gov. Ichabod Goodwin for his wife, echo themes found elsewhere throughout the museum.

-The “Port of Portsmouth” exhibit is open daily from May 1 through October 31 and is included with general admission.
+The “Port of Portsmouth” exhibit is open daily during the historic house season and is included with general admission.

 “Port of Portsmouth: War, Trade & Travel” is located in exhibition space in the Thales Yeaton House, created thanks to a major gift from The Montrone Family.
 The exhibit was funded by grants from the Roger R. and Theresa S. Thompson Foundation Fund, The Davis Family Foundation and an anonymous donor who helped Strawbery Banke Museum realize Joseph Sawtelle’s vision of creating a maritime history exhibition permanently, housed in Portsmouth.